RakshitKumar04/Data_Structures_Algorithms_using_C/README.md

 # LINKED LISTS
 - #### Traversing a Linked List
     In this we will create and read a linked list.
+- #### Register
+    In this we are taking and displaying the data of a class.
 ## #SINGLE LINKED LIST
 ### +INSERTION
 - #### Inserting a node at begining